 Study Abroad in China

-As a study abroad student in China, you have the opportunity to admire Chinese traditions in calligraphy and painting, to participate in Wushu or martial arts, and to appreciate the natural beauty of the rural countryside, and bamboo forests of the panda.
+As a semester study abroad student in China, you have the opportunity to learn about contemporary China Business practices or admire Chinese traditions with calligraphy and martial arts, and to appreciate the natural beauty of the rural countryside, along with the skyscrapers of Shanghai.

 - Explore the cultural heritage and historical richness of China.

-- Be introduced to intercultural communication, Chinese language, Chinese history, and Chinese culture.
+- Be introduced to Chinese language, Chinese history, Chinese Business, and Chinese culture.